What is Evaporation?

-- Generally, when energy transfer occurs, it results in an increase or decrease in temperature of the substance, depending on whether the energy is being transferred from the substance to the surroundings or vice versa.
+- Generally, when energy transfer occurs, it results in an increase or decrease in the temperature of the substance, depending on whether the energy is being transferred from the substance to the surroundings or vice versa.
 However, there are exceptions to this rule.

-- The molecules of the substance absorb heat energy continuously from the surroundings and thus cool the surroundings till they reach the boiling point, after which they start to break free from the liquid and turn into vapour.
+- The molecules of the substance absorb heat energy continuously from the surroundings and thus cool the surroundings until they reach the boiling point, after which they start to break free from the liquid and turn into vapour.
 Since there is no change in temperature till the evaporation process is complete i.e. the entire liquid gets converted into vapour, the amount of energy required for this phase change is called the latent heat of vaporization, where the word ‘latent’ means ‘hidden’, meaning this heat will not change the temperature reading on a thermometer.

 - We sweat in order to cool our bodies.
 Perspiration is essentially evaporation.
-Water from our body evaporates, taking energy from our body in the process and thus results in the lowering of our body temperature.
+Water from our body evaporates, taking energy from our body in the process and thus resulting in the lowering of our body temperature.

-- During summer, we wear cotton clothes.
+- During the summer, we wear cotton clothes.
 Cotton, being a good absorber of water allows more sweat to be in contact with the atmosphere, consequently helping in more evaporation.
 It is for this reason that we feel cooler when we wear cotton clothes.

 This is the opposite of evaporation: a gas turns into a liquid and heat energy is lost in this process.
 An example of this can be the water droplets on the surface of a glass full of ice-cold water.
 When water vapour formed from evaporation comes in contact with the cold tumbler, it loses energy and gets converted to water.

-To know more about the evaporation and condensation, the processes through which a change in the states of matter can be achieved, download Byju’s- The Learning App.
+To know more about the evaporation and condensation, the processes through which a change in the states of matter can be achieved, download BYJU’S – The Learning App.

 |Difference Between Evaporation and Condensation||Difference Between Vaporization and Evaporation|